-This study investigates how mobile trading technology affects retail investor behavior and mutual fund fragility using proprietary individual-level trading data around a natural experiment – the release of a popular mobile trading application (“app”) by a leading investment adviser in China.
-“Going mobile” raises investor attention and trading volume through aggravating investors’ over-confidence and self-control problems.
-The mobile app significantly boosts flow volatility and makes investor flow more sensitive to short-term fund returns and market sentiment.
-As a result, fund performance suffers due to heightened liquidity costs.
-The funds more exposed to the shock see a greater decline in abnormal returns, attributed to incremental fund flows through the trading app.
+This study investigates how mobile trading technology affects retail investor behavior and mutual fund fragility using proprietary individual-level fund trading data.
+I exploit a natural experiment, the release of a popular mobile trading application by a leading investment adviser in China.
+My difference-in-difference analysis shows "going mobile" raises investor attention and trading volume through aggravating investors' over-confidence and self-control problem.
+The mobile app significantly boosts flow volatility, and makes investor flow more sensitive to short-term fund return and market sentiment.
+As a result, "going mobile" depresses fund performance by heightening indirect liquidity costs.
+The funds more exposed to the shock see a greater decline in abnormal return, explained by large fund flows through the trading app.

 Suggested Citation: Suggested Citation